COS UCA Job Catalog

 For description and past ratings, see course page on Princeton Courses.

-Supervised by Prof. Bernard Chazelle and Dev Dabke (Spring 2023)
+Supervised by Prof. Bernard Chazelle and Kritkorn Karntikoon (Spring 2024)

 Team communication: Email